MarioCesarJr/bootcamp-concepts-react/README.md

-# Rocketseat Bootcamp - Concepts of ReactJS
+# Rocketseat Bootcamp - Concepts of React

 The aim of this project is to set up a React environment in the classic way.